EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 * gamecontract calls `accept_charges` before leeway expires
 * gamecontract uses `require_key` to authenticate the user
 * gamecontract verifies that no other actions are present in the transaction.
 This prevents it from paying for other contracts.
+  It can do this by verifying `get_sender` returns 0, the number of non-context-free actions returned by `get_num_actions` is 1, and the number of context-free actions returned by `get_num_actions` is 0.
 * gamecontract executes the game logic

 ## Example Use Case: Authorization Manager